dnaruka24/backend-notes/README.md

 - Day 12: Contollers and Hashing
 - Day 14: multer and postController
 - Day 15: AI Integration(to generate captions for images using GoogleGenAI)
+- Day 16: Storage Service(to upload images to ImageKit)

 *(More topics will be added as I continue learning.)*